-Technology exists to enable people.
-Whether they use it for personal or professional reasons, people are the common link driving technology adoption.
-On the other hand, while technology is often predictable, people are not.
+Technology exists to empower individuals, serving as a dynamic tool in both personally and professionally.
+Quite simply, people are the common link driving technology adoption.
+While technology tends to follow predictable patterns, human behavior is anything but straightforward.
 It’s easy to question why humans are the weakest link in cybersecurity, but the answer — like people — is more complex.

-Cybersecurity professionals focus on three primary categories that help them protect data: people, processes, and technology.
-Taking a look at each of these provides insight into why it’s easy to consider people the weakest link.
+Cybersecurity professionals focus on three primary categories in protecting data: people, processes, and technology.
+Taking a look at each of these provides insight into why people are the weakest link.

 Technology